open-ephys/onix1-bonsai-docs/articles/hubs/onix1-breakout/analog-io.md

 -   The `RampGenerator` operator generates a sequence of values which comprises ~1Hz sawtooth waveform from -10 to 10.
 -   The <xref:OpenEphys.Onix1.BreakoutAnalogOutput> updates the analog output port upon receiving a value in the upstream sequence.
 This is accomplished by changing the following <xref:OpenEphys.Onix1.BreakoutAnalogOutput> properties from their default values:
     - The <xref:OpenEphys.Onix1.BreakoutAnalogOutput>'s `DataType` property is set to "Volts".
-The `RampGenerator` operator computes a sawtooth pattern in units of volts, so <xref:OpenEphys.Onix1.BreakoutAnalogOutput> should be set accordingly.
+The `RampGenerator` operator computes a sawtooth pattern that consists of float types in units of volts, so <xref:OpenEphys.Onix1.BreakoutAnalogOutput> should be set accordingly.
     - The <xref:OpenEphys.Onix1.BreakoutAnalogOutput>'s `DeviceName` property is set to "BreakoutBoard/AnalogIO".
 This links the <xref:OpenEphys.Onix1.BreakoutAnalogOutput> operator to the corresponding configuration operator.
+    - To learn about considerations setting the `Buffer` property, visit the <xref:buffers-memory-usage>.

 Although a voltage ramp is sent to all the channels, only channel 0 was selected to be a output, so this is the only channel that will be affected.
 If other channels